 These are my rough guidelines and tips…

-- If the above fails, write a letter.
-Make sure it is sent using recorded delivery so that you can track it’s progress and confirm it has been delivered.
+- If the above fails, write a letter, sent by recorded delivery so there’s proof of receipt.
 Always keep copies of the letters for your own records.

 - DO NOT attempt to enter the property on your own will unless it is an emergency e.g. health and safety issue (it is best to seek professional advice on what constitutes as an “emergency”).

 - If you’re still not getting any response, seek professional advice.
-The best place to start is Citizens Advice
+The best place to start is contacting a professional tenant eviction company like Legal4Landlords, who are currently offering free legal advice to landlords with problematic tenants.

 - From what I’m told, the court will look for evidence that demonstrates that the landlord tried his/her best to contact the tenant.
 So it’s important to keep logs of all communication attempts e.g. letters, phone calls, text messages.